MIDS-scaling-up/v2/week10/hw/README.md

 There are two basic concepts in reinforcement learning: the environment and the agent.
 The agent sends actions to the environment, and the environment replies with observations and rewards (that is, a score).

 # General steps
-reset(self): Reset the environment's state.
-Returns observation. step(self, action): Step the environment by one timestep.
-Returns observation, reward, done, info. render(self, mode='human'): Render one frame of the environment.
+1.reset(self): Reset the environment's state.
+Returns observation.
+2.step(self, action): Step the environment by one timestep.
+Returns observation, reward, done, info.
+3.render(self, mode='human'): Render one frame of the environment.
 The default mode will do something human friendly, such as pop up a window.

 More information [Gym getting started](https://gym.openai.com/docs/)